ryougishiki02/crystal_calculate/README.md

 - Hexagonal three-/four-index conversion → Module 3

 ### Step 2: Run the class definitions
-Locate the corresponding class definition, for example:
+Locate the corresponding class definition, for example:  class Lattice:

 Run the class definition code and initialize the required lattice parameters if necessary.